Using Basic Memory with Built-in AI Memory

 | Scope | One AI tool | Every AI tool you use |

-| Format | Short text / instructions | Full markdown notes with semantic structure |
+| Format | Short summaries / instructions | Full markdown notes with semantic structure |

-| Search | None | Semantic, text, metadata, and tag search |
+| Search | That tool's chat history | Semantic, text, metadata, and tag search |

 | Connections | None | Knowledge graph with typed relations |

-| Portability | Locked to one tool | Plain files, works everywhere |
+| Portability | Bound to your account | Plain files, works everywhere |

 | Setup | Automatic | One-time MCP connection |